FREE TRIAL UPGRADE!

 The federal Occupational Safety and Health Administration (OSHA) explains that healthcare workers face a number of serious safety and health hazards.
 They include:

-According to OSHA, some of the potential chemical exposures include formaldehyde, used for preservation of specimens for pathology; ethylene oxide, glutaraldehyde, and peracetic acid used for sterilization; and numerous other chemicals used in healthcare laboratories.
+According to OSHA, some of the potential chemical exposures include formaldehyde, used for preservation of specimens for pathology; ethylene oxide, glutaraldehyde, and peracetic acid used for sterilization; crystalline silica dust generated in dentistry; and numerous other chemicals used in healthcare laboratories.
+Some chemicals may be reproductive hazards (substances or agents that may affect the reproductive health of women or men or the ability of couples to have healthy children).

 Your workers have a right to report hazards to OSHA, and the agency has a process to respond to worker complaints.